yandouziyassine/Universal-File-Converter/README.md

 ---

-## ⚠️ Disclaimer & Warranty
+## ⚠️ Usage Limits & Disclaimer

+**Operational Constraints:**
+To ensure optimal performance and server stability, please adhere to the following limits:
+* **Maximum File Size:** 1 GB per file.
+* **Batch Processing:** Maximum of 15 files per upload request.

 **Please Read Carefully:**

 This software is provided as a "Many-to-Many" file conversion proof-of-concept.
-* **Conversion Quality:** While standard files convert well, complex documents (advanced formatting in Word, specific layers in PDF) may not render perfectly.
+* **Conversion Quality:** While standard files convert well, complex documents (e.g., advanced formatting in Word, specific layers in PDF) may not render perfectly.
-* **Format Support:** Not all combinations of input/output formats are guaranteed to work.
+* **Format Support:** Not all combinations of input/output formats are guaranteed to work or produce the desired output.
 * **Data Safety:** This application processes files temporarily.
 However, **do not upload sensitive or private data** (passwords, banking info, personal IDs) to the public demo server.

-**THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.**
+**THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.**

 ---